BaptisteRamonda/ingenuity-gate/README.md

 ### Usage

+First of all, launch Ingescape, the whiteboard and agents to ensure the system is running smoothly.

 Using the doorbell :

 - Press the doorbell button at the gate entrance and wait for the system's voice response